siderolabs/omni-infra-provider-libvirt/README.md

     --config-file /config.yaml
 ```

-## How to use in an Omni cluster templates
+## How to use in an Omni cluster template

 See [test/](./test/) for some examples